yochaigal/cairn/wip/2e/forest-seeds.md

 ### Foraging Path, Distant Singing

 Anglwyst survived largely on the plentiful fruit found on this trail.
-Her magic was so powerful that echoes of her presence still mark the path, as those who travel it can still hear her faint, chipper singing.
+Her magic was so powerful that echoes of her presence still mark the path: those who travel it can still hear her faint, chipper singing.

 ### Dry Riverbed, Fresh Spiderwebs

-A river once ran through West end of the forest, but dried up after a drought.
+A river once ran through the West end of the forest, but it dried up after a drought.
 Giant spiders travel the path as they make their way to **8**, spinning their web along the trail.

 ### Hunter's Track, Damaged Flora

-Dormin allows outsiders to hunt their quarry on this trail and no other, so long as they never kill any creature with white in their fur.
+Sweeney allows outsiders to hunt their quarry on this trail and no other, so long as they never kill any creature with white in their fur.

 ### POIs